-\begin{remark} Because the cost function $J$ is continuous in $\mP$ in weak topology, it is well-known that, in order to establish the upper hemicontinuity of $\Phi$, we only need to show the continuity of {\it admissible controls set mapping} $\bmu\mapsto R(\bB,\bmu)$ (i.e., it is both upper and lower hemicontinuous).
-In \cite{Lacker2015}, this is achieved by utilizing the strong solvability and stability of SDEs, in conjunction with a Gronwall-type estimate.
-However, this approach imposes certain technical challenges here.
-More precisely, the stability of the RSDE solution maps is based on the {\it rough path norms} (see Theorem 3.9 of \cite{RSDE}).
-As a consequence, if we wish to establish a similar convergence via the RSDE (strong) solution maps as in \cite{Lacker2015}, we need the convergence of $\bmu^n\to\bmu$ to hold in a certain rough path sense, whereas we keep using the weak convergence topology. \end{remark}
+\begin{remark} Because the cost function $J$ is continuous in $\mP$ under the weak topology, it is well known that, to establish the upper hemicontinuity of $\Phi$, we only need to show continuity of the {\it admissible-control set mapping} $\bmu\mapsto R(\bB,\bmu)$ (i.e., both upper and lower hemicontinuity).
+In \cite{Lacker2015}, this is achieved by using strong solvability and stability of SDEs, together with a Gronwall-type estimate.
+However, this approach creates technical challenges here.
+More precisely, stability of the RSDE solution maps is based on {\it rough path norms} (see Theorem 3.9 of \cite{RSDE}).
+As a consequence, if we wish to establish similar convergence via the RSDE strong solution maps as in \cite{Lacker2015}, we would need $\bmu^n\to\bmu$ to hold in a suitable rough path sense, whereas we work with the weak convergence topology. \end{remark}